nixworks/public/news/2015/10/26/README.md

 ##### Israel
 ### [Israeli Prime Minister Benjamin Netanyahu orders a review of the status of certain Palestinian neighborhoods in East Jerusalem.
 Netanyahu says he is considering revoking residency status for Palestinians living there, according to Israel's Channel 2. ](/news/2015/10/26/israeli-prime-minister-benjamin-netanyahu-orders-a-review-of-the-status-of-certain-palestinian-neighborhoods-in-east-jerusalem-netanyahu-sa.md)
-_Context: Israel's Channel 2, East Jerusalem, Palestinians, Israel, Benjamin Netanyahu, Israeli Prime Minister, Arab citizen_
+_Context: Palestinians, Benjamin Netanyahu, Israel, Israel's Channel 2, Arab citizen, Israeli Prime Minister, East Jerusalem_

 ##### Gun politics in the United States
 ### [Leaders of nine national law enforcement groups, at the annual International Association of Chiefs of Police conference in Chicago, Illinois, call on federal lawmakers to strengthen background checks on gun purchases. ](/news/2015/10/26/leaders-of-nine-national-law-enforcement-groups-at-the-annual-international-association-of-chiefs-of-police-conference-in-chicago-illinois.md)